zazabap/LogosQ/docs/api.md

-# API Documentation for Qforge Quantum Computing Library
+# API Documentation for logosq Quantum Computing Library

 ## Overview

-The Qforge library provides a comprehensive set of tools for quantum computing, including the ability to define and manipulate quantum gates, circuits, and states, as well as implement various quantum algorithms.
+The logosq library provides a comprehensive set of tools for quantum computing, including the ability to define and manipulate quantum gates, circuits, and states, as well as implement various quantum algorithms.
 This document outlines the public API of the library, detailing the available types, functions, and usage examples.

 ## Modules